Book of Mormon Artifacts;

 Smithsonian & National Geographic Response to Inquiry

-This is the one subject about Mormonism that I’ve put off the longest.
+This is the one subject about Mormonism that I put off the longest.
 It was such a huge undertaking in my mind that quite frankly, it scared me!
 I’m not an archaeologist, nor am I a theologian; but, the one thing I’ve been gifted with is literacy.
 I can figure out when/if something isn’t sound and make a determination if the information provided can be deemed trustworthy.

-I looked at countless Christian, aka “anti-Mormon” websites, in addition to FAIR and FARMS to get a collective list of which things were questionable in the Book of Mormon and came up with eighteen items.
-We’re taking a look at those eighteen items of interest in alphabetical order.
+I looked at countless Christian, aka “anti-Mormon” websites, in addition to FAIR and FARMS to get a collective list of which things were questionable in the Book of Mormon and came up with nineteen items.
 I’ve used the official websites of dictionaries, encyclopedias, universities and research analysts of various fields to retrieve the data needed and have listed my findings here.

 As I’ve already said, I’m a simple person.
-I’m a stay-at-home mom of two teenage daughters.
+I raised a couple of kids, a couple of Rottweilers and I like to study.
 Additionally, I’m a nosey person and I want to know why things like silk, iron or horses weren’t in the Americas during the time of the Book of Mormon and that is what drives me to get each question I have answered.